Overview

 }

-- aws_region: AWS region for deploying resources
+aws_region | AWS region for deploying resources |

-owner/repoformat - role_name: IAM role name for GitHub Actions authentication
+role_name | IAM role name for GitHub Actions |

-- managed_policy_arns: AWS managed policies attached to the IAM role (default is AdministratorAccess for full permissions)
+managed_policy_arns | AWS managed policies attached to the role |

 outputs.tf